The Geometry of Radiative Transfer: Introduction

-\textfloatsep=0.075in \abovedisplayskip=8pt plus 2pt minus 5pt \abovedisplayshortskip=0pt plus 2pt \belowdisplayskip=8pt plus 2pt minus 5pt \belowdisplayshortskip=3pt plus 2pt minus 3pt Radiative transfer describes the transport of electromagnetic energy in macroscopic environments when polarization effects are neglected~\cite{Pomraning1973}.
-The theory originates in work by Bouguer~\cite{Bouguer1729,Bouguer1760} and Lambert~\cite{Lambert2001} in the 17$^{\textrm{th}}$ century, where the measurement of light intensity was first studied systematically, and was later extended, for example to include transport effects~\cite{Lommel1889,Chwolson1889,Schuster1905,Schwarzschild1906}.
-Despite these efforts, however, to this day radiative transfer remains phenomenological, largely without connection to the fundamental theories of light, and without a suitable modern mathematical formulation---despite its importance in a multitude of fields, such as medical imaging, remote sensing, computer graphics, atmospheric science, climate modelling, and astrophysics.
+Radiative transfer describes the transport of electromagnetic energy in macroscopic environments, classically when polarization effects are neglected~\cite{Pomraning1973}.
+The theory originates in work by Bouguer~\cite{Bouguer1729,Bouguer1760} and Lambert~\cite{Lambert2001} in the 18$^{\textrm{th}}$ century where light intensity and its measurement were first studied systematically, cf. Fig.~\ref{fig:rubens}.
+In the 19$^\textrm{th}$ and early 20$^\textrm{th}$ century the theory was then extended to include transport and scattering effects~\cite{Lommel1889,Chwolson1889,Schuster1905,Schwarzschild1906}.
+To this day, however, radiative transfer is a phenomenological theory with a mathematical formulation that still employs the concepts introduced by Lambert in the 18$^{\textrm{th}}$ century---and this despite the importance of the theory in a multitude of fields, such as medical imaging, remote sensing, computer graphics, atmospheric science, climate modelling, and astrophysics.